-Other conditions such as schizophrenia, a previous history of suicide attempts and bipolar will almost certainly require a report from your GP Surgery.
-Such reports are common place with Life Insurance applications and are provided to allow the insurance provider to fully understand your previous and present overall health, before they offer you Life Insurance.
+Anxiety disorders, depression and obsessive compulsive disorders are all conditions that may be accepted at standard rates immediately upon application by some insurance providers, dependent upon the severity of symptoms and chosen treatment plans.
+Other conditions such as schizophrenia, post traumatic stress disorder, a previous history of suicide attempts and bipolar disorder will almost certainly require a report from your GP Surgery.
+Such reports are common place with Life Insurance applications and allow the insurer to fully understand your previous and present overall health, before they offer you Life Insurance.

-Applying for Critical Illness Insurance with mental health disorders is no more challenging than applying for Life Insurance.
-As with Life Insurance, milder conditions can be accepted quickly without price increases.
+Applying for Critical Illness Insurance with a mental health disorder, is no more challenging than applying for Life Insurance.
+As with Life Insurance, mental health disorders that are considered to of a low severity, can be accepted quickly, often without price increases.

 For more information on specific health conditions, pastimes, occupations and countries please select here: